Table of Contents

-When young children have a seizure (also called a convulsion), it is often caused by a fever above 102°F (38.9°C).
-These are called “fever seizures” or “febrile seizures.”
+Febrile seizures or “fever seizures” look like seizures or convulsions.
+They occur in young children with a fever above 102°F (38.9°C).
 Febrile seizures can occur in children ages 6 months to 5 years, but are most common in toddlers ages 12 months to 18 months.

 If my child has a febrile seizure, does this mean that he or she has epilepsy?

 No. A single seizure does not mean your child has epilepsy.
-Even repeated febrile seizures aren’t considered epilepsy, because children outgrow the risk of having a seizure caused by fever.
+Even repeated febrile seizures aren’t considered epilepsy.
+Children outgrow the risk of having a seizure caused by fever.
 A child who has epilepsy usually has 2 or more seizures that aren’t caused by fever.

 Febrile seizures don’t cause epilepsy.
 But the chance of epilepsy developing in a child who has had several febrile seizures is slightly higher than if he or she didn’t have a febrile seizure.
-The chance of epilepsy developing in a child who has had a febrile seizure is about 2% to 4%.
+That chance is about 2% to 4%.
 There is no evidence that treating your child with medicine for febrile seizures will prevent epilepsy.

-Maybe, but many doctors believe the risk of side effects from seizure medicines are worse than the child having another febrile seizure.
-Even if medicine is used, it may not prevent another seizure.
+That is unknown.
+Many doctors believe the risk of side effects from seizure medicines are worse than another febrile seizure.
+Even with medicine, it may not prevent another seizure.

 What should I do if my child has a seizure?